 Large cruise ships dock at Oi Marine Products Wharf.
 Shuttle buses will take you to Shinagawa JR train station.

-A new terminal is to be built by fiscal 2019 in Koto Ward, just south of the eastern end of the Rainbow Bridge.
+A new terminal, the Shinkyaku Pier, was built in 2019 in Koto Ward, just south of the eastern end of the Rainbow Bridge.
 This is closer to central Tokyo than the Oi dock, but circumvents the bridge.
-The new wharf will have to be up and running before 2020, when Tokyo will host the Olympics

 Printable map to take along.